katerinagarkova/KnightHacks2025/README.md

 🔐 decode.py | Reconstructs full paths from the predecessor matrix 📊 plot.py | Generates plots and visual diagnostics of flight coverage 📌 points.py | Loads waypoint data to frontend
-🚧 boundaries.py | Handles flight boundary polygons and spatial constraint checks 🌐 app.jsx | Frontend interface — displays map, paths, and categorized points in real time
+🛩️ vrp.py | computes shortest distance from and back to a point 🚧 boundaries.py | Handles flight boundary polygons and spatial constraint checks 🌐 app.jsx | Frontend interface — displays map, paths, and categorized points in real time